Theatres and Music Hall records in London

 - The National Archives holds files for theatres licensed by the Lord Chamberlain’s Office.

-- Royal Ballet and Opera Archive and Collections records the history of the three theatres that have stood on its site since 1732.
+- The Royal Ballet and Opera Archive and Collections records the history of the three theatres that have stood on its site since 1732.

 - Westminster Archives Theatre collection has a large collection of records relating to the theatre in Westminster, including theatre plans, playbills and programmes.